edwhere/DINOv2_Peripheral_Blood_Cell/Readme.md

 is pre-trained using ImageNet data.
 By default `train.py` will train the model using transfer learning, that is, we only train a final linear classification layer added to the model.
 However, the flag`--fine_tune`enables training of all layers.

+#### Perform inference using a trained DINOv2 model
+Use `infer.py` to perform inference on all images stored in a directory.
+Use the `-h` options to find required and optional arguments.
+The script needs an input directory of images and a trained model `.pth` file.
+The results can be displayed on screen or saved to a CSV file.

 ### Results
 The code in this repository implements a pre-trained DINOv2 with an additional linear layer